Skip to main content

 • Reach out to us!
 We're happy to remove this new workspace limit after verifying your kernel usage.

-• Follow the below instructions for manually killing active kernels.
+• Follow the below instructions for manually stopping active kernels.

-• Wait until more kernels are available (kernels are automatically killed after a timeout).
+• Wait until more kernels are available (kernels are automatically stopped after a timeout).

 • Upgrade to a paid plan.